vanchy-li/solar-panel-farm-in-MA/README.md

 #### 3.2.
 Train classifier

 This step trains and saves the classifier.
-In addition, the test set results are stored for future analysis.

 ```bash
 python run.py train_classifier